-- 19.6.12 While the level of product information required may vary, it should include information on key features, such as: - the name of the insurer, its legal form and, where relevant, the group to which it belongs; - the type of insurance contract on offer, including the policy benefits;
+- 19.7.12 While the level of product information required may vary, it should include information on key features, such as: - the name of the insurer, its legal form and, where relevant, the group to which it belongs; - the type of insurance contract on offer, including the policy benefits; - a description of the risk insured by the contract and of the excluded risks;

-- a description of the risk insured by the contract and of the excluded risks; - the level of the premium, the due-date and the period for which the premium is payable, the consequences of late or non-payment, and provisions for premium reviews.
-Where a policy is bought in connection with other goods or services (a bundled product) good practice would be to disclose premiums for each benefit (both main benefits and supplementary benefits) separately from any other prices and whether buying the policy is compulsory; - the type and level of charges to be deducted from or added to the quoted premium, and any charges to be paid directly by the customer; - when the insurance cover begins and ends; and - prominent and clear information on significant or unusual exclusions or limitations.
+- the level of the premium, the due-date and the period for which the premium is payable, the consequences of late or non-payment, and provisions for premium reviews;; - the type and level of charges to be deducted from or added to the quoted premium, and any charges to be paid directly by the customer; - when the insurance cover begins and ends; and - prominent and clear information on significant or unusual exclusions or limitations.
 A significant exclusion or limitation is one that would tend to affect the decision of consumers generally to buy.
 An unusual exclusion or limitation is one that is not normally found in comparable contracts.
 In determining what exclusions or limitations are significant, an insurer or intermediary should, in particular, consider the exclusions or limitations that relate to the significant features and benefits of a policy and factors which may have an adverse effect on the benefit payable under it.
-Examples of significant or unusual exclusions or limitations may include: - o deferred payment periods; - o exclusion of certain conditions, diseases or preexisting medical conditions; - o moratorium periods; - o limits on the amounts of cover; - o limits on the period for which benefits will be paid; - o restrictions on eligibility to claim such as age, residence or employment; and - o excesses. - 19.6.13 For investment-based insurance products, information on investment performance is generally provided.
-Where this includes an indication of past, simulated or future performance, the information should include any limits on upside or downside potential and a prominent warning that past performance is not a reliable indicator of future performance.

-19.6.14 A helpful means to ensure that accurate and comprehensible information is provided to the customer is a product information sheet containing information on key product features that are of particular significance to the conclusion or performance of the insurance contract.
+Examples of significant or unusual exclusions or limitations may include: - o deferred payment periods; - exclusion of certain conditions, diseases or preexisting medical conditions; - o moratorium periods; - o limits on the amounts of cover; - o limits on the period for which benefits will be paid; - o restrictions on eligibility to claim such as age, residence or employment; and - o excesses. - 19.7.13 Where a policy is bought in connection with other goods or services, the premium should be disclosed separately from any other prices.
+It should be made clear whether buying the policy is compulsory and, if so, whether it can be purchased elsewhere. - 19.7.14 For investment-based insurance products, information on investment performance is generally provided.
+Where this includes an indication of past, simulated or future performance, the information should include any limits on upside or downside potential and a prominent warning that past performance is not a reliable indicator of future performance. - 19.7.15 A helpful means to ensure that accurate and comprehensible information is provided to the customer is a product information sheet containing information on key product features that are of particular significance to the conclusion or performance of the insurance contract.
 The product information sheet should be clearly identified as such and it should be pointed out to the customer that the information is not exhaustive.
 Insofar as the information concerns the content of the contract, reference should be made as appropriate to the relevant provisions of the contract or to the general policy conditions underlying the contract.
-Insurers, and intermediaries where they are involved, should consider the use of evaluation by third parties, such as consumer testing, in developing information product sheets in order to ensure their understandability.
+Insurers, and intermediaries where they are involved, should consider the use of evaluation by third parties, such as consumer testing, in developing product information sheets in order to ensure their understandability.